Herend Victoria – What is the meaning of VBO?

 - VBO-Y6 Light Blue

-Interested in Herend Victoria VBO fine china?
+Are you interested in Herend Victoria VBO fine china?

-To construct a Herend VBO set or place setting or tea / coffee set is not easy.
+To construct a Herend VBO set or place setting or tea/coffee set is not easy.
 You can always contact us for help building your dinner set!

 In case of any question, send us a message, and we will answer you in 24hours!